 Get out of the cool fall air for a bit by doing some shopping.

-CF Rideau Centre, Ottawa’s downtown shopping mall, has recently undergone a $360-million renovation that added 180,000 square feet of new retail space.
+CF Rideau Centre, Ottawa’s downtown shopping mall, has completed a $360-million renovation that added 180,000 square feet of new retail space.
 Explore the mall’s new section and peruse new retailers such as Simons, H&M, Anthropologie, Massimo Dutti and many more.
 Pick up something you like and it’ll remind you of your trip to Ottawa each time you put it on.

 Also, if you haven’t already done it, take a stroll through the open-air ByWard Market.
 In the fall, you’ll find up to 175 vendors offering fresh produce, handmade jewellery and gift items, decorated pumpkins and more.
 This is also a great place to find Canadian maple products year-round.